A Pristine Star-Forming Complex at z=4.19: Results

-(2) \textit{Morphology}.
+(2) Morphology.
 From the F090W-band image shown in Figure~\ref{fig:line}, LAP2-b appears point-like.
-We conservatively adopt the FWHM measured in the F090W band ($\simeq 30$~mas) as an estimate of its size.
-Given the tangential magnification of $\simeq 20 \pm 2$, this corresponds to a physical extent smaller than 10~pc along the tangential direction.
+We conservatively adopted the FWHM measured in the F090W band ($\simeq 30$~mas) as an estimate of its size.
+The tangential magnification of $\simeq 20 \pm 2$ corresponds to less than 10~pc along the tangential direction.
 A more detailed morphological analysis will be performed on the NIRCam images in combination with forthcoming NIRSpec/IFU observations of both mirrored images (LAP2-a and LAP2-b).